-Since RyR2 sensitivity to luminal $[Ca^{2+}]$ is a major determinant of diastolic SR Ca^{2+} leak (e.g. Jiang et al., 2005) we checked to see if RyR2 channels responded to phenytoin with luminal Ca^{2+} close to 1 mM that is achieved during diastole.
-Figure 3 (B,C) shows that in the presence of end-diastolic cytoplasmic $[Ca^{2+}]$, phenytoin had similar inhibitory actions on RyR2 at both 0.1 and 1 mM luminal $[Ca^{2+}]$.
+Because RyR2 sensitivity to luminal $[Ca^{2+}]$ is a major determinant of diastolic SR Ca2+ leak (e.g., Jiang et al., 2005), we checked to see if RyR2 channels responded to phenytoin with luminal Ca2+ close to 1 mM that is achieved during diastole.
+Figure 3, B and C shows that in the presence of end-diastolic cytoplasmic $[Ca^{2+}]$, phenytoin had similar inhibitory actions on RyR2 at both 0.1 and 1 mM luminal $[Ca^{2+}]$.

 If phenytoin and dantrolene share the same binding site on the RyR2 channel, then phenytoin should not be able to inhibit RyR2 in the presence of saturating concentrations of dantrolene.
 Hence, we investigated the effect of phenytoin (100 μ M) in the presence of dantrolene (10 μ M) and did this both in the presence (Fig. 4A) and absence of CaM (Fig. 4B).
-Grouped data (Fig. 4C) shows that phenytoin inhibition of RyR2 was not alleviated in the presence of saturating concentrations of dantrolene (in the absence of CaM, P_o decreased from 0.28 ± 0.05 to 0.08 ± 0.01; p < 0.01, presence versus absence of phenytoin two-way ANOVA) indicating that phenytoin and dantrolene do not compete for the same binding site.
+Grouped data (Fig. 4C) shows that phenytoin inhibition of RyR2 was not alleviated in the presence of saturating concentrations of dantrolene (in the absence of CaM, P_o decreased from 0.28 \pm 0.05 to 0.08 \pm 0.01; P < 0.01, presence vs. absence of phenytoin two-way ANOVA), indicating that phenytoin and dantrolene do not compete for the same binding site.

-We investigated the action of phenytoin on RyR2 from human hearts and compared the effects of phenytoin on RyR2 from healthy and failing human (Ischemic cardiomyopathy, ICM) hearts (Fig. 5).
-Channel recordings show examples where phenytoin inhibited RyR2 from failing hearts (Fig. 5A) but not from healthy hearts (Fig. 5B).
-We found phenytoin had a different action on RyR2 from healthy and failing hearts (p = 0.016, Fig 5C).
-Phenytoin had no significant effect on RyR2 from healthy hearts (H1-H4, p= 0.6, paired t-test) but caused a ~50% reduction in activity of RyR2 from failing hearts (ICM1-5, $p= 2x10^{-12}$, paired t-test, Fig. 5D).
+We investigated the action of phenytoin on RyR2 from human hearts and compared the effects of phenytoin on RyR2 from healthy and failing human [ischemic cardiomyopathy (ICM)] hearts (Fig. 5).
+Channel recordings show examples in which phenytoin inhibited RyR2 from failing hearts (Fig. 5A) but not from healthy hearts (Fig. 5B).
+We found phenytoin had a different action on RyR2 from healthy and failing hearts (P = 0.016; Fig. 5C).
+Phenytoin had no significant effect on RyR2 from healthy hearts (H1-H4, P = 0.6, paired t test) but caused a ~50% reduction in activity of RyR2 from failing hearts (ICM1-5, $P = 2 \times 10^{-12}$, paired t test; Fig. 5D).